About Me

 • Depression & shame

-• Adult only child experiences
+• Being an (adult) only child

 • School & work stress